 Keen vs Oboz – The Verdict

 Deciding between two premium-quality brands is rarely easy.
-Both Oboz and Keen produce phenomenal footwear and all of their products provide a fantastic value for the money.
+Both Oboz and Keen produce phenomenal footwear, and all of their products provide fantastic value for the money.

 But still, I think that Keen is a better choice when it comes to hiking shoes.
 This is because they take very little time to adjust to one’s feet and are generally more flexible than the ones offered by Oboz.

-The shoes and boots made by Oboz, on the other hand, are a bit more rigid.
+On the other hand, the shoes and boots made by Oboz are a bit more rigid.
 Go with this brand if you’re looking for footwear that was made to last, even when used exclusively on rocky terrain.
 For more similar products, check out our Salomon vs North Face hiking shoe comparison.
-And if you need more help in picking out the best footwear for your adventures, read our guide on how to choose walking boots.
+And if you need more help picking out the best footwear for your adventures, read our guide on choosing walking boots.